 03 of 07

-If you're looking for an ethereal and beachy blue, Harbor Fog may be the perfect choice.
+If you're looking for an ethereal and beachy blue, Harbor Fog may be a perfect choice.
 More complex than a simple baby blue, Harbor Fog has just the right touch of muted color to keep it from being too precious.
 Paired with white and pale greige, this makes an outstanding beach-inspired palette.
 For a more contemporary look, try pairing Harbor Fog with navy blue and white, with stainless steel accents.

 04 of 07